 Consider how the Prophets Who have been sent, the great souls who have appeared and the sages who have arisen in the world have exhorted mankind to unity and love.
 This has been the essence of their mission and teaching.
 This has been the goal of their guidance and message.
 The Prophets, saints, seers and philosophers have sacrificed their lives in order to establish these principles and teachings amongst men.
-Consider the heedlessness of the world, for notwithstanding the efforts and sufferings of the Prophets of God, the nations and peoples are still engaged in hostility and fighting.
-Notwithstanding the heavenly commandments to love one another, they are still shedding each other's blood.
+Consider the heedlessness of the world, for notwithstanding the efforts and sufferings of the Page 470 still shedding each other's blood.
 How heedless and ignorant are the people of the world!
 How gross the darkness which envelops them!
 Although they are the children of a compassionate God, they continue to live and act in opposition to His will and good pleasure.
 God is loving and kind to all men, and yet they show the utmost enmity and hatred toward each other.
 God is the Giver of life to them, and yet they constantly seek to destroy life.
 God blesses and protects their homes; they rage, sack and destroy each other's homes.
 Consider their ignorance and heedlessness!